-The Iona Gas Field was first discovered in 1988 and was subsequently drilled and the natural gas extracted.
-The gas field was converted into a gas storage facility in 1997 and the Iona Gas Storage Facility (IGSF) was commissioned and began operations in July 1999.
+The Iona Gas Field was first discovered in 1988 and subsequently drilled for natural gas before being converted into a gas storage facility in 1998.
+The Iona Gas Storage Facility (IGSF) was officially commissioned and began operations in July 1999.

-The IGSF the largest independent provider of gas storage services to the East Coast Gas Market, is a gas processing and compression plant connected to a series of underground gas storage reservoirs (depleted gas fields).
-It comprises the following infrastructure as shown in Error!
-Reference source not found.:
+The IGSF is the largest independent provider of gas storage services to the east-coast gas market, is a gas processing and compression facility connected to a series of underground storage reservoirs (depleted gas fields).
+Iona comprises the following infrastructure as shown in Figure 1:

-- The Iona Gas Storage Facility (IGSF) and associated wells; - Wellsites at North Paaratte and Wallaby Creek and a Gathering Line hub at North Paaratte Production Station (NPPS); - A Gathering Line network comprising: - DN300 NPPS Iona Gathering Line; - DN300 Wallaby Creek to NPPS Gathering Line; - DN150 North Paaratte wellsite to NPPS Gathering Line.
+- The Iona Facility and associated wells; - Wellsites at North Paaratte and Wallaby Creek and a Gathering Line hub at North Paaratte Production Station (NPPS); - A Gathering Line network comprising: - DN300 NPPS Iona Gathering Line; - o DN300 Wallaby Creek to NPPS Gathering Line; - o DN150 North Paaratte wellsite to NPPS Gathering Line.